-I’m not fond of war so none of the books I chose to read in Vietnam were about the Vietnamese War except as a backdrop.
+I’m not fond of reading about war so none of the books I chose to read in Vietnam were about the Vietnamese War except as a backdrop.

 Instead the books focussed on life in a world of instability, whether the instability was caused by the French invaders, the Communist government or the American war machine.

 by Vincent Lam.

 This novel has a ton of ‘sense of place’, something I really value in a novel when I’m travelling.
 The book starts as the ‘Vietnamese War’ (or the ‘American War’ as the Vietnamese call it) is just beginning.

 The Headmaster is a man who bribes, womanizes, and gambles his way through this unsettling time, totalling ignoring the dangers of his actions until his son is threatened by the Vietnamese authorities.

 Even so, he continues to behave badly and I had a devil to getting through it, finding myself wanting to scream at the headmaster, ‘you bloody idiot, smarten up!’

 My friend told me the book was on her Book Club Group list one month, and most people had the same reaction as me and couldn’t finish it.
 She did however make it through and loved it; she has also been to Vietnam.